jamalhoseinshah/Data-science-Projects/Practice data science handbook Jake VanderPlas Project/Readme.md

 This is the Jupyter notebook version of the Python Data Science Handbook by Jake VanderPlas; the content is available on GitHub.* The text is released under the CC-BY-NC-ND license, and code is released under the MIT license.
 If you find this content useful, please consider supporting the work by buying the book!
 Table of Contents
 Preface

 1. IPython: Beyond Normal Python

-    Help and Documentation in IPython
-    Keyboard Shortcuts in the IPython Shell
-    IPython Magic Commands
     Input and Output History

     IPython and Shell Commands

     Errors and Debugging

     Profiling and Timing Code
-    More IPython Resources

 2. Introduction to NumPy